 SATURDAY MORNING: Franklin to Little Tennessee River

 You can stop in Franklin if you want to do more shopping than you do exploring.
-There is a great outdoor shop there called Outdoor 76, a few very good antique shops with the best being Nestfeathers and Whistle Stop, and a good new and used bookstore, Books Unlimited.
-And while you may not want to go to a brewery in the morning, if you come through in the afternoon on Sunday, Lazy Hiker Brewing Co. is a must stop.
+There are a few very good antique shops with the best being Nestfeathers and Whistle Stop, and a good new and used bookstore, Books Unlimited.
+And while you may not want to go to a brewery in the morning, if you come through in the afternoon on Sunday, Lazy Hiker Brewing is a must stop.